ruben-nithyaganesh/AVC-Project/README.md

 89. In the bottom right hand corner of the window, click ok

-90. Find the “Build” button again and click the arrow next to it

-91. In the drop down menu click “Make All”

-92. Wait for the console on the bottom to state "compilation finisheed"

-93. Towards the top left, there should be a “Open” button with a picture of a folder, click on it

-94. In the window that appears, on the left hand side, yet again find your (C:) drive and click on it

-95. Find the “Project” folder and double click on it

-96. Find the “AVC_robot” folder and double click on it

-97. Find the “robot.cpp” file and click on it once

-98. In the bottom right corner of the window, click open

-99. In the same top bar that the “Open” button was located, find the “Build” button with a picture of a brick

-100. Click on the arrow next to it

-101. In the drop down menu click “Make All”

-102. When the console log on the bottom says “Compilation Completed”, minimise Geany

-103. Go back into the “Project” folder

-104. Double click on “AVC_server”

-105. Scroll down until you find “server3” application

-106. Double click on it to open the maze window

-107. Go back into the “AVC_server” window

-108. Go back into the “Project” folder

-109. Double click on “AVC_robot”

-110. Double click on “robot” application

-111. Find the server maze window that opened when you double clicked “server3” application, the robot should be traversing the maze

-112. If you want to open a different maze, got back into the “Project” folder, and then double click on “AVC_server”

-113. Find “config.txt” and double click it to open it in notepad

-114. When notepad opens, the first line should say “mazeFile,core.txt”

-115. To change to a completion, and then a challenge map, simply replace “core.txt” with “completion.txt”, or “challenge.txt” Repeat steps 93 - 111

-116. In "All Downloads Needed folder", there is a project test case document containing test cases we worked on, please check it out
+90. Close Geany

+91. Press the windows key, and type in "control panel", open the control panel application

+92. In the search bar in the top right hand corner, click on it, and type "uninstall"

+93. Click on the blue text saying "uninstall a program"

+94. Yet again in the search bar, type "tdm"

+95. Right click on the "TDM-GCC" item that will appear and click uninstall

+96. In the pop up that appears click "yes"

+97. Double click on the text that says "C:\TDM-GCC-32", and wait for it to uninstall

+98. Click next

+99. Click finish

+100. Go back into the "All Downloads Needed folder" and double click "tdm-gcc-5.1.0-3.exe"

+101. In the pop up that appears click yes

+102. Uncheck the "Check for updated files on the TDM-GCC server"

+103. Click create

+104. Click next

+105. Click next

+106. In the pop up window that appears, click yes when prompted that the folder is not empty

+107. Click install

+108. Once finished installing, click next

+109. Uncheck "Read the TDM-GCC README file (recommended)

+110. Click finish

+111. Go back to your desktop and double click on "Geany" to open geany

+112. Find the “Build” button again (in the same top menu the open button was) and click the arrow next to it

+113. In the drop down menu click “Make All”

+114. Wait for the console on the bottom to state "compilation finisheed"

+115. Towards the top left, there should be a “Open” button with a picture of a folder, click on it

+116. In the window that appears, on the left hand side, yet again find your (C:) drive and click on it

+117. Find the “Project” folder and double click on it

+118. Find the “AVC_robot” folder and double click on it

+119. Find the “robot.cpp” file and click on it once

+120. In the bottom right corner of the window, click open

+121. In the same top bar that the “Open” button was located, find the “Build” button with a picture of a brick

+122. Click on the arrow next to it

+123. In the drop down menu click “Make All”

+124. When the console log on the bottom says “Compilation Completed”, minimise Geany

+125. Go back into the “Project” folder

+126. Double click on “AVC_server”

+127. Scroll down until you find “server3” application

+128. Double click on it to open the maze window

+129. Go back into the “AVC_server” window

+130. Go back into the “Project” folder

+131. Double click on “AVC_robot”

+132. Double click on “robot” application

+133. Find the server maze window that opened when you double clicked “server3” application, the robot should be traversing the maze

+134. If you want to open a different maze, got back into the “Project” folder, and then double click on “AVC_server”

+135. Find “config.txt” and double click it to open it in notepad

+136. When notepad opens, the first line should say “mazeFile,core.txt”

+137. To change to a completion, and then a challenge map, simply replace “core.txt” with “completion.txt”, or “challenge.txt” and repeat steps 125 - 133

+138. In "All Downloads Needed folder", there is a project test case document containing test cases we worked on, please check it out